Email Analytics Dashboard: What to Look For and How to Build One

 What percentage of emails are answered within your defined target window?
 If your target is "all customer emails replied to within 4 hours", your SLA compliance rate tells you whether you're actually hitting that and how consistently.

 Without this metric, SLA commitments are aspirational.
 With it, they're measurable.
+For SLA benchmarks by priority level, see our SLA response time guide.

 4. Email volume per team member